Rockets vs. Lakers Prediction: Preview, Injury Report, Advantages, X-Factors - Fadeaway World

 X-Factors

-Amen Thompson is the Rockets’ swing piece because he changes the game without needing plays called for him.
-He is averaging 17.8 points, 7.7 rebounds, and 5.3 assists, and his length is exactly the kind that can bother the Lakers’ guard-heavy actions.
-If Thompson is wrecking passing lanes, pushing in transition and making the Lakers finish through size, the Rockets’ defensive identity looks a lot more real for 48 minutes.
+Amen Thompson is the Rockets’ biggest swing piece because he can change the game without needing the offense built around him.
+He is averaging 17.8 points, 7.7 rebounds, and 5.3 assists, and Monday’s 19-point, 12-rebound game showed exactly why he matters in this matchup.
+If Thompson is flying around in transition, attacking the glass and giving the Rockets another downhill threat, the Lakers’ defense has a much harder time loading everything onto Durant and Sengun.

 Reed Sheppard is the spacing variable.
-He is averaging 13.5 points, 2.8 rebounds, and 3.2 assists while shooting 39.0% from three.
-The Lakers are going to load up on Durant and show bodies to Sengun if he plays, so Sheppard matters as the guard who can punish overhelp and keep the offense from shrinking.
-If he is hitting, the Lakers have a problem.
-If he is missing, they can crowd the stars more aggressively.
+He is averaging 13.4 points, 2.8 rebounds, and 3.2 assists while shooting 38.7% from three, and the Rockets need his shooting to punish help.
+The Lakers are going to show extra bodies to Durant again.
+If Sheppard makes them pay for that, the Rockets’ offense looks normal.
+If he does not, the floor gets tight fast.

-Jabari Smith Jr. is the other Rockets x-factor because he is the frontcourt connector that can tilt both ends.
-He is averaging 15.4 points and 6.8 rebounds while shooting 36.6% from three.
-Against the Lakers, his value is obvious.
-He gives the Rockets another rebounder, another long defender to throw at LeBron or Hachimura-type matchups, and another release valve if the Lakers overcommit to Durant.
-He does not have to be the best player on the floor.
-He just has to make the Lakers pay for choosing the wrong help.
+Jabari Smith Jr. is the other Rockets x-factor because he gives them a way to punish the Lakers at both forward spots.
+He is putting up 15.5 points and 6.8 rebounds, and he just scored 22 in Monday’s loss.
+The Rockets need that version again, especially if the Lakers keep trapping Durant.
+Smith is the kind of secondary scorer who can swing a game if the defense forgets him for even a few possessions.

-LeBron James is still an x-factor even in a game now driven more by Doncic and Reaves.
-He is averaging 21.3 points, 5.7 rebounds, and 7.0 assists, and his role here is less about scoring 30 than about solving pressure.
-The Rockets are going to try to turn this into a size game.
-LeBron is the one Laker who can meet that physically and still keep the offense organized.
-If he wins the strength battle, the Lakers have a much easier path.
+LeBron James is still a huge x-factor here because the Lakers need his strength more than his raw scoring.
+He is at 21.2 points, 5.7 rebounds, and 6.9 assists, and Monday’s game showed how important his defense and decision-making still are in tight fourth quarters.
+The Lakers need him to stabilize the game when the Rockets try to turn it into a wrestling match.

-Deandre Ayton matters because the Lakers cannot let the Rockets own the glass.
-Ayton is averaging 12.6 points and 8.3 rebounds this season, and his recent run has been solid, including 23 and 10 against the Bulls and 14 and 12 against the Timberwolves.
-The Lakers do not need him to outplay Sengun or the Rockets’ front line by himself.
-They need him to keep the game from becoming a second-chance parade.
+Deandre Ayton matters because the Lakers cannot let the Rockets own the glass twice in the same week.
+Ayton is posting 12.5 points and 8.4 rebounds, and his 11-rebound effort was clutch in Monday’s win.
+If he can hold up again against Sengun and the Rockets’ bigger lineups, the Lakers can keep the game where their guards can decide it.

-Marcus Smart is the final Lakers x-factor because this game is going to need some nastiness.
-Smart is averaging 9.6 points, 2.8 rebounds, and 2.8 assists, and he just had 21 points and five steals against the Nuggets.
-The Lakers need his ball pressure on Thompson and Sheppard, and they need his willingness to turn a clean game into a messy one.
-If Smart makes this matchup uncomfortable on the perimeter, the Lakers become a lot more dangerous late.
+Marcus Smart is the final Lakers swing piece because this game will need some nastiness.
+He brings 9.6 points, 2.8 rebounds, and 2.8 assists, and his late three on Monday was one of the biggest shots of the game.
+More than that, the Lakers need his pressure defense and his willingness to make possessions ugly.
+That is the kind of role that can decide a tiebreaker game like this.

 Prediction